MayanMisfit/eleventy/posts/firstpost.md

 ---
-title: >-
-  This is my first post.
-Leverage agile frameworks to provide a robust synopsis for high level overviews.
+title: This is my first post.
+Leverage agile frameworks to provide a robus
 date: 2015-01-01T00:00:00.000Z
 summary: >-
   Leverage agile frameworks to provide a robust synopsis for high level